 - Art and Design Research Methods: To engage with art and design research methods to push the boundaries of discourses in conservation, ecology, eco-ethics and eco-philosophy and eco-aesthetics.

-- Ability to reflect on interdependence and co-existence through reflective immersion and compassion
+- Capability to reflect on interdependence and co-existence that we share with the natural world

 The above mentioned capability sets could lead to opportunities such as: